Winter in Ely

 The wolves' weekly feeding of roadkill at 7 p.m.
 Saturdays is an additional fee; register by calling 800-359-9653, Ext.
 21.

 The staff gives webinars about pack dynamics and on each wolf on its birthday.

 Ely Folk School: This school teaches lots of weekend classes in such northwoods skills and crafts as canoe-building, wood-carving and loom-weaving.

 Accommodations: Downtown, A Stay Inn Ely has five rooms, one handicapped-accessible.
 Two rooms sleep three, one sleeps four and one sleeps five.
-It also rents two lofts over the Jasper Co.
-Bakery, each sleeping six.
-A continental breakfast is included.

 Grand Ely Lodge is a resort/conference center a mile north of downtown, on a ridge above Shagawa Lake.

 West of town, Bear Head Lake State Park has a guesthouse and five heated camper cabins.
 For more, see Ensconced in Ely.

 Ten miles southwest of town on Bear Island Lake, the YMCA's Camp Northern Lights rents cabins to individuals and groups in winter.

 Dining: On Sheridan Street, Insula Restaurant offers fresh takes on burgers and sandwiches and also offers such entrees as free-range fried chicken and braised lamb shank.